mjstraughan/CubingHistory/docs/Techniques/CxLLRecognition.md

 ![](img/CxLLRecognition/Straughan.png)

 The Straughan recognition method contains one step and is based on finding the minimum amount of information.
 The locations of the two F stickers and the two R stickers are found.
 The configuration of the four stickers is enough to determine the complete CxLL case.
 Four stickers other than the two F and two R can also be checked, such as the two F stickers and two L stickers, the two R stickers with one F sticker and one U sticker, and other possibilities.
 This recognition method was developed by Straughan in 2024 [11, 12].
+The idea originated from an intuitive CMLL recognition method that Straughan used in 2006 [13].
+In 2024 he was attempting to develop a pattern based early corner permutation recognition method.
+This process reminded him of his original CMLL recognition method and in examining the method again realized that the corners can be recognized using four stickers.

 ![](img/CxLLRecognition/Straughan2.png)